cloudControl/documentation/Add-on Documentation/Data Storage/MongoSoup.md

 Java:

-For reading CloudControl cardentials you can use Cardentials class as described in [Reading the Credentials](https://www.cloudcontrol.com/dev-center/Guides/Java/Add-on%20credentials) article.
+For reading CloudControl credentials you can use the Credentials class as described in [Reading the Credentials](https://www.cloudcontrol.com/dev-center/Guides/Java/Add-on%20credentials) article.

 ```java
     Credentials credentials = Credentials.getInstance();